 Sociological exploration of American racial and ethnic groups.
 Emphasis placed on social construction of race and ethnicity, patterns of intergroup contact.
 Historical comparative analysis of selected groups with emphasis on economic, political and structural inequalities.
 Please note outcomes are written to OBR standards using OBR language.
 Ohio Articulation Number OSS 050 Race and Ethnicity.
 This course also meets the requirements for OTM in Social and Behavioral Sciences TMSBS.
-UG OSS024 4H0374 (NCSC HISTORY 1050) - Western Civilization I 3 semester hours Content:
+UG OSS024 4H0374 (NCSC HISTORY 1050) - Western Civilization I 3 credit(s) Content:

 This course presents an overview of European civilization from antiquity to about the year 1600, stressing the chief political, social, cultural, and religious developments within this span of time.
 This class will help students gain a better understanding of the historical narrative of European civilization, particularly as it relates to political institutions and structures and social and cultural developments; develop improved textual interpretation skills through the careful reading and discussion of ancient and medieval texts; and refine their ability to express ideas and produce convincing arguments through writing essays and short paper.
-UG Suggested High School Social Studies Sequence (Beginning with Class of 2020) Graduation Requirement: 3 credits Grade: 9 10 11 12 Am History Wld Studies/Eco Am Gov/Social Studies Social Studies Elective Elective 1862 (NCSC FYEX 1000) - College and Career Success for CCP Students 2 semester hours Content:
+UG Suggested High School Social Studies Sequence (Beginning with Class of 2020) Graduation Requirement: 3 credits Grade 9 10 11 12 American History World Studies and Economics American Government and Social Studies Elective Social Studies Elective 1862 (NCSC FYEX 1000) - College and Career Success for CCP Students 2 semester hours Content: